How our Bliss Filters work

 With its French influences, dining in Tahiti takes on a French flair, even when it comes to the food carts on the street serving such fare as hot crepes with a variety of fillings.
 You can find French pastries everywhere, including at stands in the Marche de Papeete.

-Papeete has a lively assortment of cocktail bars and nightclubs, including Le Royal Kikirri, where you can participate in traditional Tahitian dancing, and Le Retro, a Parisian-style bar with sunset views.
+Papeete has a lively assortment of cocktail bars and nightclubs, including Le Royal Kikiriri, where you can participate in traditional Tahitian dancing, and Le Retro, a Parisian-style bar with sunset views.
 Many of the major resort hotels offer Polynesian-themed entertainment with dancers, flame-throwers and traditional foods.

 The lovely white sand beach of Mahana Park has water sports, a restaurant and a park area for playing soccer, volleyball and other sports.
 And the Lagoonarium, located a few miles west of Papeete, displays tropical marine life and also offers a daily shark feeding show.